georgeanndata/georgeann-data-projects.github.io/_posts/insurance_fraud_detection.md

 ![alt text](/img/posts/fraud_prod/ss/a_p_r_scores_2.png)

 Changing the threshold did not result in better performance numbers, they actually stayed the same.
 The reason for this is may be due to the the model having a small test set, I initially did a 80/20 split.
-I resplit the dataset with a 60/40 split and see if the model predicted better on the larger test set.
+I resplit the dataset with a 60/40 split to see if the model predicted better on the larger test set.

 **Model Assessment with larger test set